ATTiny88 Device Controller

 I2C Bus

 The address of the slave unit is defined in the code as 0x08, but any available address could be used.
 Addresses in the range 00-07 are usually avoided.
 The I2C bus specifies that pull-up resistors should be used on the SDA and SCL lines.
-The calculation of the value of these resistors actually depends on the devices using the bus and the capacitance of the interconnections - I2C is not generally used as a pluggable bus and there is no mechansim for varying the pullups for the particular devices that happen to be connected.
-The pullups are also typically located close to the master device, but as this project is designed for temporary use with a variety of master devices that would be impractical.
+The calculation of the value of these resistors actually depends on the devices using the bus and the capacitance of the interconnections - I2C is not generally used as a pluggable bus and there is no mechanism for varying the pullups for the particular devices that happen to be connected.
+The pullups are also typically located close to the master device, but as this project is designed for temporary use with a variety of master devices, that would be impractical.
 The best compromise is probably a resistor of 3.3KΩ ~ 10KΩ close to the connecting header, and keeping the connecting cables short.

 LED Commands